-36. I have considered the factors favouring disclosure as set out in section 11B(3) [factors favouring access] of the FOI Act.
-The relevant factors being whether access to the document would:

-(a) promote the objects of this Act (including all the matters set out in sections 3 and 3A);

-(b) inform debate on a matter of public importance;

-(c) promote effective oversight of public expenditure;
+- 37. I have considered the factors favouring disclosure as set out in section 11B(3) [factors favouring access] of the FOI Act.
+The relevant factors being whether access to the document would: - (a) promote the objects of this Act (including all the matters set out in sections 3 and 3A); - (b) inform debate on a matter of public importance; - (c) promote effective oversight of public expenditure.

-(d) allow a person to access his or her own personal information.

-37. In my view, disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act).

-38. Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
-The factors I find particularly relevant to this request are that release of this information could reasonably be expected to prejudice:

-- the protection of an individual's right to privacy; - the interests of an individual or a group of individuals; - an agency's ability to obtain confidential information; and - an agency's ability to obtain similar information in the future.

-39. It is in the public interest that Defence efficiently and productively operates with regard for the health and wellbeing of its personnel.
+- 38. In my view, disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act). - 39.
+Paragraph 6.233 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
+The factors I find particularly relevant to this request are that release of this information could reasonably be expected to prejudice: - the protection of an individual's right to privacy; - the interests of an individual or a group of individuals; - an agency's ability to obtain similar information in the future; and - the management and personnel management function of an agency. - 40.
+It is in the public interest that Defence efficiently and productively operates with regard for the health and wellbeing of its personnel.
 As I have established above, the release of the names, email addresses and phone numbers of Defence personnel can reasonably be expected to prejudice the management and personnel management functions of Defence.
 Existing communication channels and processes enable efficient and appropriate liaison with the public.
-The direct contact details of Defence personnel should, therefore, not be disclosed, as the public interest against their disclosure outweighs the public interest in their release.

-40. I have not taken any of the factors listed in section 11B(4) [irrelevant factors] of the FOI Act into account when making this decision.

-41. I am satisfied, based on the above particulars, the public interest factors against disclosure outweigh the factors for disclosure, and that, on balance, it is against the public interest to release the information to you.
-Accordingly, I find that the information is exempt under sections 47E(d), 47F and 47G of the FOI Act.
+The direct contact details of Defence personnel should, therefore, not be disclosed, as the public interest against their disclosure outweighs the public interest in their release. - 41.
+It is in my view that it would be contrary to the public interest to disclose personal information of third parties that would cause unnecessary distress.
+The public interest is better serviced in protecting the privacy of individual's personal details from release to the public at large. - 42.
+Additionally, I am of the view that it would be contrary to the public interest to disclose the business information of external entities, where the information has been communicated in circumstances that give rise to an obligation of confidence. - 43.
+I have not taken any of the factors listed in section 11B(4) [irrelevant factors] of the FOI Act into account when making this decision. - 44.
+I am satisfied, based on the above particulars, the public interest factors against disclosure outweigh the factors for disclosure, and that, on balance, it is against the public interest to release the information to you.
+Accordingly, I find that the information is exempt under sections 47E, 47F and 47G of the FOI Act.

-FURTHER INFORMATION

-Department of Defence
+Accredited Decision Maker Defence People Group Department of Defence